alvinthomas/alvinthomas/content/home/about.md

 # Biography

-Alvin is a Research Data Analyst with the [Epidemiology Research Group in Organ Transplantation (ERGOT)](https://transplantepi.org/) at the [Johns Hopkins University School of Medicine](http://www.hopkinsmedicine.org/).
+Alvin is a PhD student at [UNC Chapel Hill](https://sph.unc.edu/) in the [Department of Epidemiology](https://sph.unc.edu/epid/epidemiology-landing/).
+He is fascinated by Neurons and Nephrons.
+His research focuses on the intersection of kidney disease, cardiovascular health, and cognitive aging.

-His research interests include: transplant outcomes in older adults, living donor health, impact of transplantation policies, and the implementation of mHealth technologies.
-He is also interested in the development and application of advanced epidemiological methods in the field of organ transplantation science.
+Alvin also works with the [Epidemiology Research Group in Organ Transplantation (ERGOT)](https://transplantepi.org/) at the [Johns Hopkins University School of Medicine](http://www.hopkinsmedicine.org/).
+Alvin is actively engaged in developing mHealth tools for the transplant community including [mKidney](https://www.mkidney.org/) and [Kidney Space](https://www.hopkinsmedicine.org/apps/all-apps/kidney-space).

 You can access his [CV](https://github.com/alvinthomas/cv/raw/master/cv.pdf) on [Github](https://github.com/alvinthomas/cv/).
 Alvin maintains a data science blog with his partner called [StatSnips](https://statsnips.github.io/).